vyrnguyen/gitlet/README.md

    - `java gitlet.Main merge [branch name]`

    - Merges files from the given branch into the current branch.

-   - $O(N lg N + D)$, where $N$ is the total number of ancestor commits for the two branches and $D$ is the total amount of data in all the files under these commits.

    - If there are staged additions or removals present, print the error message `You have uncommitted changes.` and exit.